midtown-ai/glossary/glossary/i.md

 # InterpretML

- Developed by [Microsoft Company] as an open source project, InterpretML is “a toolkit to help understand models and enable responsible machine learning”.
+ Developed by [Microsoft] as an open source project, InterpretML is “a toolkit to help understand models and enable responsible machine learning”.

  More at:
   * [https://towardsdatascience.com/9-awesome-python-packages-for-machine-learning-that-should-deserve-more-credit-dbad17263145](https://towardsdatascience.com/9-awesome-python-packages-for-machine-learning-that-should-deserve-more-credit-dbad17263145)